joergkrause/nyaf/docs/md/docs/lib/overview.md

 </html>
 ~~~

-Your app starts in line 11.
+Your app starts in line 10.

+Using the packer configuration you get the *index.html* file in the *./dist* folder, a bundle, and a reference to this bundle to load the script.